 Q. Do I need to submit a hard copy of this assignment?

-A. Only the DCS.
-You will submit all major documents/projects as Adobe Acrobat PDF files on Blackboard.
+A. Only the DE.
+You will submit all major documents/projects as Adobe Acrobat PDF files on Blackboard (except for any PowerPoints).

 Q. Can I center [this thing on a document]?